Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Matthew J. Kornacki

-Reverend Nilo C. Martins
+Nilo C. Martins

 Martins was a Brazilian pediatrician who was also a priest in the Society of the Divine Word, a religious order.
 His order in 1984 had assigned him as an assistant pastor at Incarnation of Our Lord Parish in North Philadelphia.
 In February 1985, Martins invited "Daniel", a 15-year-old altar boy, up to his room in the rectory to watch television, where he raped him.
-Immediately after the attack, Daniel ran into Reverend Peter Welsh in the church and told him what happened.
+Immediately after the attack, Daniel ran into Peter Welsh in the church and told him what happened.
 Welch went upstairs to take Martins' confession, but did nothing else.

-A few days later, Daniel told his story to a math teacher, who relayed it to the head of the school, Reverend John Shelley.
+A few days later, Daniel told his story to a math teacher, who relayed it to the head of the school, John Shelley.
 Daniel also told his parents.
 When Daniel went to mass on Sunday, Shelley told him that he could not longer be an altar boy.
 His schoolmates found out about the incident and hazed him mercilessly.
 Martins was arrested and convicted of sexual assault in February 1985.
 He was sentenced in July 1985 to 23 to 46 months in prison.
 However, after only five weeks, the US Immigration Service deported Martins to Brazil.

-Reverend William McCandless
+William McCandless

-On December 3, 2020, Reverend William McCandless, a member of the Oblates de St. Francis De Sales, was arrested in Philadelphia for possession of child pornography.
+On December 3, 2020, William McCandless, a member of the Oblates de St. Francis De Sales, was arrested in Philadelphia for possession of child pornography.
 He had been serving on the faculty of DeSales University in Center Valley, Pennsylvania.
 At the time of his arrest, McCandless had accumulated over 3,000 pornographic web pages, most them during his time in Monaco while serving as an advisor to the House of Grimaldi.
 Some of these images reportedly showed the sexual torture of children.
 In May 2022, McCandless pleaded guilty to access and attempted access with intent to view child pornography.
 He was sentenced in January 2023 to 37 months’ imprisonment followed by 15 years of supervised release.